jkempf42/kube-volttron/central-node/README.md

 `kubernetes.io/hostname` key which is`central-node`
 with the hostname of your central node.

-- `vcentral-service.yml`: This defines a ClusterIP type service for vcentral, but with an external IP address so that you can access the Volttron Central Web UI from a browser running on the host for testing.
-You can find out the addresses on your host interface with `ifconfig`.
-You should replace the IP address in the manifest that is the array value of the key `externalIPs`, with an IP address of the central node machine on your local subnet.
-Don't use the loopback address (`127.0.0.1`) as the Deployment will get an error when it tries to deploy a pod.
-Also, don't use the address on `wg0`, `flannel.1` or `cni0` nor any of the `veth` interfaces since they are used by Kubenetes.
-The Volttron Central Web UI will run on the standard Volttron port, 8443, on your host machine so be sure there is no other service running on that port.
-The service manifest also contains a port definition for the VIP bus port at port number 22916 so the gateway pods can connect to the VIP bus (individual pods in a Kubernetes cluster have no access to a common Unix socket which is how agents typically communicate on the VIP bus).
+- `vcentral-service.yml`: This defines a NodePort type service for the `vcentral` HTTP service at port 8443 and the VIP bus service at port number 22916 so the gateway pods can connect to the VIP bus (individual pods in a Kubernetes cluster have no access to a common Unix socket which is how agents typically communicate on the VIP bus).
+The Nginx reverse proxy forwards HTTP requests on port 80 of the global DNS name for the VM (if you are running `central-node` in a cloud) or the VM address (if you are running in a local VirtualBox VM).

-- `vcentral-cloud-service.yml`: This defines a NodePort service for `vcentral` and omits the `externalIPs` key since this service will be accessed through the Nginx reverse proxy.

 ### Vcentral storage manifest